savinmikhail/Comments-Density/README.md

 - **Multiple Comment Types**: Supports identification and analysis of several comment types including regular, docblocks, TODOs, FIXMEs, and license information.
-- **Detailed Reporting**: Provides reports on comment density and quality, which can be used to guide code reviews and maintainability assessments.
+- **Detailed Reporting**: Helps quickly find code spots where changes might be neccessary.
 - **Quality Check**: You can set up configuration file, and if the thresholds won't pass, the exit code will be returned with the report
+- **Configurable Reports**: You can get results whether in console or html file.
+- **Pre-commit hook**: to validate only those files, that are about to be commited.

 ### Output Example
 ![Output Example](./example_for_readme.png)